how long does it take to learn a language

 From the start, it’s critical to get an idea of your destination.
 Just how much of your target language do you want to master?

-The higher the skill level you’re aiming for, the more time you’ll have to commit.
-But we can break this down even further, with the help of the Common European Framework of Reference for Languages (CEFR).
+The higher the skill level you’re aiming for, the more time you’ll need to commit.
+But we can break this down even further, with the help of the CEFR.

-The CEFR is a scale that’s widely used to calculate and categorize the proficiency levels of a foreign language.
-It uses six levels ascending from most basic to most advanced: A1, A2, B1, B2, C1 and C2.
+The CEFR is a widely-used scale for calculating and categorizing foreign language proficiency levels.
+The six levels ascend from most basic to most advanced: A1, A2, B1, B2, C1 and C2.

 Beginner level